 I wrote a guest post on how to boost your confidence on the phone to clients, which covers some good bases if you struggle with confidence.

 You should start a blog if you haven’t already.
 Writing about your area of expertise regularly in your blog is another way to assert your authority.
 If people can look over your archives and see you’ve consistently written intelligently on a subject, they’re going to believe you know what you’re talking about, because you’ve proved it time and again.

 This is my favourite tip of all.
 And I think it’s the hardest, too.
 It’s easy to do something once.
 You had no problem writing your first blog post or two, did you?
 But to do something over and over again, even when you’re not seeing the results you want (which, let’s face it, you probably won’t in the beginning)?
 That’s hard.

 So here’s the thing: being consistent in the value you provide shows that you’re trustworthy.
-People now trust that I will provide them with valuable information about freelance writing or running an online business or how to write persuasively, because I do so every week without fail.
-And because they trust me to do that, they’ll trust me with other, bigger things, such as a thousand pound copywriting project, or a £300, 4-week investment in a freelance writing course.
+People now trust that I will provide them with valuable information about running an online business or how to write persuasively, because I do so regularly.
+And because they trust me to do that, they’ll trust me with other, bigger things, such as a multi-thousand-pound copywriting project.

 Another way of looking at it is that you need to be persistent.
 Even when things aren’t shaping up quite how you’d like, you have to keep going.
 Probably the first year, at least, of your business will feel like a slog that nobody’s paying attention to.

 But keep going.
 Because you’re a professional.

 A professional who is worth more than $25 an hour, god damn it.